mlml/autovot/README.md

 #### Note: For a quick-start, skip to the tutorial section below after compiling.

 ## Compiling
-### Compile Audiofile Library

-Navigate to auto_vot/code/audiofile-0.3.4/ and run:

-        $ make

-If successful, the command line will print out a lot of text.
-The last line should be:

-        make[2]: Nothing to be done for 'all-am'.

-### Compile Code

 Navigate to auto_vot/code/ and run: